 - Use Tea Tree Essential Oil

 Tea tree essential oil for blackheads is considered to be an alternative approach and has limited research to back it up.
 However, in a study comparing tea tree essential oil and benzoyl peroxide for the treatment of acne, it was found that both are equally effective.
 It was also noted, however, that tea tree oil worked slower than benzoyl peroxide (6).
-More studies are warranted for the use of tea tree oil as a treatment for deep blackheads, but it is well-tolerated, so there is no harm in trying.
+More studies are warranted for the use of this natural oil as a treatment for deep blackheads, but it is well-tolerated, so there is no harm in trying.

 You can use steam inhalation with tea tree oil to help loosen the pores and slough off some debris and excess oil.